-We looked at Bestiary 3 free preview you will not believe what we've found!
+I looked at Numenera Bestiary 3 free preview, you will not believe what I’ve found!

 Part 2 is interesting with three new sections: “Common Wild and Domesticated Creatures”, “Companion Creatures by Level” and “Mounts”.
 It will be interesting to see if they will port over companion rules from Predation, which I find super fun!

 The index contains the list of all published so far plus 150 new ones.
 Let’s count how many new ones there are!

 During the counting, I noticed a lot of dinosaurs added and creatures marked as megafauna.
 A quick check later and yes, we are getting dinosaurs from Predation!

 Apart from dinos, I spotted a couple of familiar names as well.
 Trilling titan and Awakened relic are two examples.
 I like the fact that creatures across the books are getting compiled.
 One might not have all the supplements, and if you want just creatures, all you need are the Bestiaries.